Star Quasiconvexity: a Unified Approach for Linear Convergence of First-Order Methods Beyond Convexity: An Unifying Approach for Generalized Convex Functions

-As a consequence of Proposition \ref{char:diff}, strongly star quasiconvex functions satisfies (PL) property when they have a Lipschitz continuous gradient.
+Another consequence of Proposition \ref{char:diff} is that strongly star quasiconvex functions satisfy the PL property when they have a Lipschitz continuous gradient.
 Since the proof is similar to the one in \cite[Proposition 7]{LMV}, it is omitted.